Alan Brazil: Media career

 Brazil was a sports analyst for breakfast TV station GMTV in its early days.
 Soon afterwards, he was invited to join Andy Gray in The Boot Room on Sky Sports.
 When Sky Sports gained rights to the Football League and the Football League Cup, Brazil worked as a studio analyst and, occasionally, as a co-commentator.

 He later worked as a co-commentator on matches covered by Anglia TV in the 2001–02 season.

-In the late 1990s, Brazil joined radio station Talk Radio to present evening sports programming, titled "It's Just Like Watching Brazil".
-When the station became Talk Sport in early 2000, he became co-presenter on the weekday 6 – 10 am programme.
+In the late 1990s, Brazil joined radio station Talk Radio UK to present evening sports programming, titled "It's Just Like Watching Brazil".
+When the station became talkSPORT in early 2000, he became co-presenter on the weekday 6 – 10 am programme.
 The show has since been renamed the 'Alan Brazil Sports Breakfast'.
 He has had various co-presenters over the years, including Mike Parry, Graham Beecroft and Ronnie Irani.
 Since Irani left the show in 2013, there has been a variety of co-presenters including Matt Holland, Ray Parlour, David Ginola, Dominic Cork, Neil Warnock and Brian Moore.

 Brazil missed a show in March 2004 and was dismissed by the station, but he was reinstated three weeks later.

 While reacting to the death of actor Robin Williams in August 2014, Brazil said on his talkSPORT show that he did not have a lot of sympathy for people who commit suicide as it leaves their families in a "diabolical" situation.
 Many listeners criticised Brazil for not showing any regard for Williams having suffered from depression.
 The station apologised for offence caused and said it did not agree with his opinion.